shayen71421/sahrdayadashboard/blueprint.md

     *   Implement a handler function for the delete button that confirms the deletion and calls the `deleteCurriculumSemester` function.
     *   After successful deletion, refetch and display the updated list of semesters for the selected scheme.

+*   **Fix nested button HTML error:**
+    *   Modify the semester list rendering in `src/app/department-dashboard/[departmentId]/curriculum-syllabus/page.tsx` to restructure the HTML and avoid nesting a button inside another button.
+This will likely involve using a `span` or `div` to wrap the semester name and placing the delete button as a sibling within the list item.
+    *   Fix the syntax error in `src/app/department-dashboard/[departmentId]/curriculum-syllabus/page.tsx` at line 525 by adding the missing closing `</button>` tag for the semester delete button.

 *   **Implement adding new curriculum subjects to a semester:**
     *   **Create a `addCurriculumSubject` function:** Define an asynchronous function in `src/utils/department_dashboard_function.js` that takes `departmentId`, `programId`, `schemeId`, `semesterId`, and `subjectData` (including name, code, credit, elective status, and PDF file) as arguments.
     *   This function will handle uploading the subject's PDF file to Firebase Storage with a structured name (e.g., `gs://college-website-27cf1.firebasestorage.app/[departmentId]/curriculum&Syllabus/[programId]/schemes/[schemeId]/semesters/[semesterId]/subjects/[subject-name].pdf`).